SMDan/MKR1010-WiFi-cloud-temperature-datalogger/README.md

 }

 Then verify and upload to the board.
+Connect a LiPo 3.7V battery to theboard and disconnect the USD.
+Inaccurate temperature readings will be given unless a steady 3.7V is supplied.
+The voltage output from the temperature sensor will be between 0V and 3.3V.
+The sensorpin value will be between 0 and 1023 representaing a voltage on the sensorpin and the volatge is between 0V and 3.3V and so the sensorvalue multiplied by 3.3*1024 (0.00322) gives the voltage.
+The manufacturer converts this voltage to temperature in degrees C by minusing 0.5 and then multiply by 100.

 To set up your IOT dashboard go to dashboard then click the edit button to add wigets.
 This can be however you prefer but I added a switch, link variable- thing- LED
 I also added a Value button, linked with temp and finally added a chart and linked to the temp variable.